nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 6 - ASCII, Binary, and HEX.md

 6.  _ASCII, Binary, Hexadecimal representation, widening the representation, IEEE floating point 3.8, 3.9, 3.17-3.20_

 a.
 Look up EBCDIC character coding and give an explanation of how it worked and compared to ASCII.
 - This was created by IBM in the 1960s as one of the first-ever standardized character sets.
+It used 8-bit encoding to reserve a 256 English characters/symbols, which an IBM mainframe could then use to understand text.
+ASCII was developed around the same time (IBM helped to develop it), and was a standardized across manufacturers.
+It used a 7-bit system to reserve the characters, and left

 b.
 Design and hand in a circuit that would divide a clock signal by 10.
 You have only 8-bit counters.